FaveDA/LITA-PROJECT/README.md

   - Most revenue is generated from the sales of Shoes, the least revenue is generated from the sales of Socks.

 CUSTOMER DATA
-  - Most popular subscription type is Basic.Least popular is Standard
+  - Most popular subscription type is Basic.
+Least popular is Standard.
   - Most revenue is generated from the East.
-Least revenue is generated from the West
+Least revenue is generated from the West.
   - The highest selling product is Hat.
-The least selling product is Jacket
+The least selling product is Jacket.